i4Trust/tutorials/PacketDelivery-ReferenceExample/Data-Service-Provider/README.md

 ## Activation Service

-The activation service is required to proxy requests from the i4Trust Marketplace for creating policies when companies acquired access to the data service.
+The [Activation Service](https://github.com/i4Trust/activation-service) is required to proxy requests from the i4Trust Marketplace for creating policies when companies acquired access to the data service.
 For this it provides endpoints `/token` and `/createpolicy` according to the iSHARE scheme.